GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 description: How to add listing information for your Chrome Web Store item.
 ---

-This page describes the fields you must fill out to complete your store listing.
-To learn how to make your listing more compelling, be sure to read [Creating a great listing page][best-listing].
+This page describes how to fill out the **Store listing** tab in the developer dashboard.
+This is where you can add information about your item that isn't included in the [metadata of the manifest][prepare-manifest], such as a long description, screenshots, a promotional video, and links to related sites.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/4RwZvdR4eACU46OCy7rm.png",
+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/qppUipFhOmfTuXuAiMDY.png",
        alt="Screenshot of the Chrome Web Store developer dashboard Store listing tab", height="472", width="800" %}

-Add the store listing information for your item that isn't in the ZIP file, such as a long description, screenshots, videos and links to related sites.
+See [Creating a great listing page][best-listing] to learn how to make your listing more compelling.

 ## Product details

-You'll need to fill out the following details about your item:
+In this section you can include the following information about your item:

 - A **detailed description** of your item.
-Write your description to entice users to download your item.
-Make sure to start your description with a concise statement of what your item does, so users can understand the main idea and features at a glance.
-Your description can then go on to provide more detail, promotional copy, update logs, and so forth.
+This helps users understand why they should to install your extension.
+Start your description with a concise statement of what your item does, so users can understand the main idea and features at a glance.
+After that provide additional details, promotional copy, update logs, and so forth.
+Be detailed but ensure it complies with the [Keyword Spam][keyword-spam] policy.

-{% Aside 'caution' %}
-Be detailed but make sure your description complies with the [Keyword Spam][keyword-spam] policy.
-{% endAside %}

-- The **primary [category][categories]** where your item should be listed.
+- The **primary [category][categories]** under which your item should be listed on the web store.
-- Your item's **language** to help users find it.
+- Your item's **language** to allow users to search for extensions in their own language.

 ## Graphic assets {: #graphic-assets }

-At a minimum, you should provide the following promotional images:
+In this section, you must provide the following promotional images and video, with the exception of the Marquee promo tile, which is optional:

-- A 128x128 **store icon**.
+- A 128x128 to use as your **store icon**.
-- At least one 1280x800 or 640x400 **screenshot** or YouTube **video** to show off what your item does.
-These are displayed in your item's Chrome Web Store listing in the following order:
-  1. Any localized video that you provide.
-  1. Any localized screenshots that you provide.
-  1. Any global (non-localized) video.
-  1. Global screenshots.
+- At least one 1280x800 **screenshot**, up to 5 total.
+- A link to a YouTube **video** that demonstrates your extension features or how it works.
-- A 440x280 **small tile icon** that will be displayed on the Chrome Web Store wall.
+- A 440x280 px **small tile** that will be displayed on the Chrome Web Store wall.

-### Learning more about images and branding
+- A 1400x560 px **Marquee promo tile**

-See [Supplying Images][cws-images] for help designing the images for your item, and [Branding Guidelines][cws-branding] for information on how you can use Google brands.
+See [Supplying Images][cws-images] to help design the images for your item, and [Branding Guidelines][cws-branding] for information on how you can use Google brands.

 {% Aside %}